-The much anticipated trial of Nima Momeni for the April 2023 murder of tech entrepreneur Bob Lee begins today, and the defense team has laid out more of their argument for why they say their client is innocent.
+The much anticipated trial of Nima Momeni for the April 2023 murder of tech entrepreneur Bob Lee is getting ready to begin, and the defense team has laid out more of their argument for why they say their client is innocent.

-The most high-profile murder trial of the year in San Francisco kicks off today, and we now know more than we ever have about the prosecution's evidence, and about the defense's intended strategy for arguing self-defense.
+The most high-profile murder trial of the year in San Francisco kicks off next month, and we now know more than we ever have about the prosecution's evidence, and about the defense's intended strategy for arguing self-defense.

 In recent court filings reported on by Mission Local and by KPIX, we learn that Momeni believed both Bob Lee and a man named Jeremy Boivin were responsible for the "attempted rape" of Momeni's sister, Khazar Momeni, at a gathering at Boivin's apartment the afternoon before the murder.
 Prosecutors will argue that Momeni was an overprotective brother who sought vengence for what he believed had happened to his sister.